 Our Fireco Engineers and fire door inspection partners all have recognised accreditation, including FDIS.

 What will be included in the service?

-A fire door inspection involves checking every element of your doorset, from the door itself to the hardware and signage.
-This is because every part of your fire door could have an impact on the effectiveness and compliance of your doorset.
+A fire door inspection involves checking every element of your doorset, from the door itself to the hardware.
+This is because every part of your fire door could have an impact on effectiveness and compliance.
 Just some of the elements we inspect are the gaps, smoke seals, hardware, glass, signs, overhead closers and hinges.

 What happens after my inspection?

-Once the inspection has been carried out, a report will be written up concluding whether your door is compliant or non-compliant.
-The areas identified as non-compliant can then be booked in for maintenance work or it may be worthwhile replacing the whole set.
+Once the inspection has been carried out, a report will be written up concluding whether or not your door is compliant.
+The areas identified as non-compliant can then be booked in for maintenance work or you may need to replace the whole set.
 If the doorset needs replacing you can use our supply and install service, if they need remedial works, we can suggest a local installer.